Which of the following best describes the primary difference betw... | Study Prep in Pearson+

-Which of the following best describes the primary difference between debt financing and equity financing?
+Which of the following best describes the primary difference between stocks and bonds?

 A